-When he starts to pull away, check in with yourself.
-It’s easy to panic when we think we’re going to lose someone, but too much reactivity to your fear can cause more problems than it solves.
+Your first instinct is to wallow in self pity as the relationship ends.
+It’s easy to panic when we think we’re going to lose someone, but reacting too much to your fear can cause more problems especially in your self esteem.

 Even if you don’t panic but feel confused, it’s wise to seek clarity within yourself before seeking answers from outside.